makwaijun/personalwebpagev2/content/Poetry/Poetry4.md

 &nbsp;

-But today I pledge and today I honor
+But today I pledge and today I honor,

-the moments spent, the troubled pains
+the moments spent, the troubled pains.

 These i somberly relish, not knowing the paths b'crossed again.